gderosa/onboard/README.md

 A web interface to manage Linux-based networking and virtualization appliances.

-This is the the web interface for _Margay_ devices by Vemar S.A.S.
+This is the the web interface for the _Margay_ series of devices by Vemar S.A.S.

 It's been mainly developed and tested on Debian GNU/Linux.